Literally the BEST Chicken Noodle Soup

-Literally the BEST chicken noodle soup, this has thick chicken chunks, sliced carrots, and celery, wide noodles.
-It soaks in a smooth chicken broth filled with flavorful seasonings and cooked to perfection.
+This is literally the BEST chicken noodle soup full of chicken, sliced carrots, celery, and tender wide noodles.
+A classic homemade soup seasoned and cooked to perfection.
 It’s the perfect warm and comforting soup for the winter!

 Warm up to this savory soup this wintertime.
-If you love soup, here are your classic soup recipes to try some homemade tomato basil soup, broccoli cheese soup, or minestrone.
+Or make a hot pot of soup for your loved ones who aren’t feeling well.
+I have some classic favorites that everyone will love!
+Try this homemade tomato basil soup, broccoli cheese soup, or this delicious minestrone.

 The BEST Chicken Noodle Soup